AlineQuadros/AlineQuadros/_posts/2018-06-12-tracking-environmental-changes-with-PCA.md

 categories: [ data-science, dataviz ]
 image: assets/images/HK-waters.jpg
 toc: true
 beforetoc: "The health or quality of an environment is accessed by monitoring multiple features.
-PCAs can help to detect and visualize trends over time "
+PCAs can help to detect and visualize trends over time"
 featured: false
 hidden: true
-toc: true
 ---